Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

-is the free-energy functional and $V(\phi)$ the potential energy of the Landau-Ginzburg theory~\cite{Chaikin}.
-In the bulk, $\phi$ is close to $\phi_+$ (or equivalently $\phi_-$) so that we can write $\phi = \phi_+ + \tilde \phi$ and Eq.~\eqref{Langevin} becomes the diffusion equation [see below Bray's Eq.~(21)]:
+where we have also re-introduced the transport coefficient $\Gamma$ implicit in Bray.
+Here $F[\phi]$ is again the free-energy functional of Eq.~\eqref{GL} with $V(\phi)$ the potential energy of the Landau-Ginzburg theory~\cite{Chaikin}.
+In the bulk, if we now assume small perturbations of $\phi$ close to $\phi_+$ (or equivalently $\phi_-$) so that we can write $\phi = \phi_+ + \tilde \phi$, Eq.~\eqref{Langevin} becomes the diffusion equation [see below Bray's Eq.~(21)]:

 Below $T_c$, $V(\phi)$ has two minima $\phi=\phi_\pm$.
 We assume for simplicity that $\phi_-=-\phi_+$, $V(\phi_+)=V(\phi_-)$ and $V''(\phi_+)=V''(\phi_-)$ because both bulk phases play the same role~\cite{Bray94}.
 Hence one can identify $\Gamma V''(\phi_+)$ with the diffusion coefficient in the bulk $D$, so that Eq.~\eqref{tauk} becomes